 One exciting part of the Tax Cuts and Jobs Act is the legalization of backdoor Roth IRAs.
 If your income exceeds the Roth IRA limits mentioned above, you can first make non-tax-deductible contributions to a traditional IRA, and then convert the account into a Roth.

-Watch our video for more information on choosing between a pre-tax vs Roth IRA.
+Watch our video for more information on choosing between pre-tax vs Roth.

 Did you enjoy this post?
 Please share it!

 401k Plans Must Pass Nondiscrimination TestingMay 8, 2019